I am a third-year PhD student in the Human-Computer Interaction Institute at Carnegie Mellon University's

 Anna Kawakami, Amanda Coston, Haiyi Zhu, Hoda Heidari, and Kenneth Holstein.

-To appear in ACM Conference on Human Factors in Computing Systems, CHI 2024.
+In ACM Conference on Human Factors in Computing Systems, CHI 2024. [paper]

 Anna Kawakami, Luke Guerdan, Yanghuidi Cheng, Kate Glazko, Matthew Lee, Scott Carter, Nikos Arechiga, Haiyi Zhu and Kenneth Holstein.